sharpertool/tennisblock/readme.md

 In GR, you need to copy .env.example to .env.
 This file is used by docker, so the values in there configure the docker system.

-In DJANGO_ROOT, there are two local files that are used configurable.
+In DJANGO_ROOT, there are two local files that are used for configuration.

 Copy .env.local.example to .env.loocal